The Australian Tertiary Admission Rank (ATAR) is a rank given to secondary school students on a range from 0 to 99.95.

 - of the 90 credits of study at least 60 credits of study must be from 20 credit TAS or valid pairs.

-*90 credits of TAS must be completed in a maximum of three attempts though they can be in non-consecutive years.
+*90 credits of TAS must be completed in a maximum of three attempts which can be in non-consecutive years.

 How SATAC calculates the ATAR

-To calculate an ATAR from your university aggregate, we look at the percentage of students who achieved the same aggregate as you, or better.
+To calculate an ATAR from your university aggregate, SATAC looks at the percentage of students who achieved the same aggregate as you, or better.

 - You get an aggregate of 78.00 out of 90.00.